DrNotThatEvil/GitHubStreakReminder/README.md

-![When Lizard has a better commit history then you](https://i.imgur.com/4KvHoEl.jpg) *When a lizard has a better commit history then you. you should Use Github Commit Steak Reminder.*
+![When Lizard has a better commit history then you](https://i.imgur.com/4KvHoEl.jpg) *When a lizard has a better commit history then you. you should Use Github Steak Reminder.*

-# Github Commit Streak Reminder
+# Github Streak Reminder

 I can find myself getting into weird commit habbits.
 My main excuses are that i work alone on most of my projects but that's not a valid excuse to not commit your work and keep your projects up to date.
 Thats why i made **Streak Reminder** it reminds you to commit to github everyday.